 Prior to founding SJCB, Rosenthal was a vice president & senior corporate banker at The First National Bank of Chicago.
 While at 1st Chicago, he served as a relationship manager in the U.S. Financial Institutions Division (correspondent banking).
 In his role, he provided a variety of consulting and analytical services to his clients which consisted exclusively of super-regional, regional, and community banks located throughout the Midwest and Southeast.
 John received several internal awards and recognitions from First Chicago for his success in serving his banking company clients.

-John is a former faculty member of the Graduate School of Banking at the University of Wisconsin and is currently an adjunct faculty member at his alma mater - the Mendoza College of Business at the University of Notre Dame ('81) – where he has taught MBA and law school students for the past 4 years.
+John is a former faculty member of the Graduate School of Banking at the University of Wisconsin and is currently an adjunct faculty member at his alma mater - the Mendoza College of Business at the University of Notre Dame ('81) – where he has taught MBA and law school students for the past several years.

 In addition to his extensive professional experience in banking, John has been very active in community affairs having previously served on the board of 12 not-for-profit corporations - chairing of 6 of those entities.
-In addition to his past board service, he is currently chairman of the St. Joseph Health System, Inc. and founding chairman of the Women's Care Center Foundation, Inc.
+In addition to his past board service, he is currently chairman emeritus of the St. Joseph Health System, Inc. and founding chairman of the Women's Care Center Foundation, Inc.